AI & Technology

 Q: Do I need technical skills to use AI legal tools?

-No. The best AI tools for lawyers in 2026 are designed for legal professionals without any technical background.
+Additionally, No. Consequently, The best AI tools for lawyers in 2026 are designed for legal professionals without any technical background.
 You describe what you need in plain language and the AI handles the rest.
 Most tools integrate directly with Word, Outlook, and common practice management platforms.

 Q: Is AI replacing lawyers?